Oxford City F.C.

-Oxford City Football Club is a semi-professional English association football club based in Marston, Oxford.
-They currently compete in the National League South, the sixth tier of English football, and play their home matches at Marsh Lane.
+Oxford City Football Club is a semi-professional association football club based in Marston, Oxford, England.
+They compete in the National League North, the sixth tier of the English football league system.
+They play their home matches at Marsh Lane.

 History

 The club played their first recorded match on 15 March 1884 at Thame Grammar School, losing 4–2.
-Fixtures were irregular for over a decade, with none at all played between 1886 and 1893, but the club was reorganised and reconstituted in 1897 and soon became the leading club in Oxfordshire, winning the FA Amateur Cup in 1906, before joining the Isthmian League the following year.
+Fixtures were irregular for over a decade, with none at all played between 1886 and 1893, but the club was reorganized and reconstituted in 1897 and soon became the leading club in Oxfordshire, winning the FA Amateur Cup in 1906, before joining the Isthmian League the following year.

 In the latter half of the 20th century, the club went into decline and soon fell behind Headington United after that club turned professional in 1949.
-An attempt was made to return the club to success in 1979 when it became a limited company and later when the legendary Bobby Moore was appointed manager with his former West Ham United team-mate Harry Redknapp as his assistant.
+An attempt was made to return the club to success in 1979 when it became a limited company and later when England World Cup winning captain Bobby Moore was appointed manager with his former West Ham United team-mate Harry Redknapp as his assistant.

 The club reached its lowest point in 1988 when they were evicted from their White House Ground by their landlords Brasenose College, who sold it off for housing.
-Forced to resign from the Isthmian League, the club did not reform and return to senior football until 1990 when, based at Cutteslowe Park, they entered the South Midlands League Division One, winning promotion in their first season.
+Forced to resign from the Isthmian League, the club did not reform and return to senior football until 1990 when based at Cutteslowe Park, they entered the South Midlands League Division One, winning promotion in their first season.
 They returned to the Isthmian League in 1993 when they also moved to their current ground.
 The club continued to climb through the divisions of that League during the 1990s and reached the final of the FA Vase in 1995.

-Highlights of the next decade included two years in the Isthmian League Premier Division and an epic FA Cup run in 1999–2000 which culminated in a three-game battle against Wycombe Wanderers in the First Round proper, eventually being edged out 1–0 at Oxford United's Manor Ground.
+Highlights of the next decade included two years in the Isthmian League Premier Division and an epic FA Cup run in 1999–2000 which culminated in a three-game battle against Wycombe Wanderers in the First Round proper.
+City were eventually edged out 1–0 at Oxford United's Manor Ground.
 The first replay had been abandoned because of a fire alarm just as the penalty shootout was about to start; this remains the only FA Cup tie to go to a second replay since the FA ruled that all ties should be settled after a maximum of two games.
 This rule change also means that City's other FA Cup record – the six games needed before losing to Alvechurch in 1971–72 – will probably never be beaten.